ahmadarafaa/k8s-efk-stack/README.md

 > **Streamline Kubernetes log management with production-ready EFK stack, featuring advanced pattern detection, multi-namespace support, and flexible routing configurations.
 This stack brings comprehensive log aggregation and processing to modern containerized environments.**

+Production-ready Kubernetes EFK logging stack for multi-namespace log aggregation and processing.
+Uses Fluentd DaemonSet to route container logs from `/var/log/containers/` to Elasticsearch with configurable indexing and visualization in Kibana.

 ## Table of Contents

 | **Getting Started** | **Operations & Monitoring** |